Safeguarding and Wellbeing

 Woodcote High School takes its Safeguarding and Child Protection responsibilities very seriously.
 We work closely with the local authority and other appropriate external agencies to ensure the welfare of all our students.

-- Young Minds - a fantastic organisation offering free, confidential online and telephone support, including information and advice, to any adult worried about the emotional problems, behaviour or mental health of a child or young person.
+- Young Minds A fantastic organisation offering free, confidential online and telephone support, including information and advice, to any adult worried about the emotional problems, behaviour or mental health of a child or young person.
+You can also find a Confidential Parents Helpline - This has information about their campaigns, their publications and help and guidance for children & young people.

 - Parents Survival Guide